codeforcash/croupier/RULES.md

 🗡: Your position size has an even chance of doubling/halving

+#### Viewing someone else's powerups

+* Using the .powerups command you may see your own powerups.
+The fee is 1 position.
+* Using the .powerups {username} you may see another user's powerups.
+The fee is 10 position.

+"Pup shorthand": one may type `:dog:` instead of `.powerups`.

 ### No purchase necessary

 By reacting, within Keybase, to one of Croupier’s messages regarding an individual round, with one of the following reactions, Croupier will grant a complimentary entry, of position size 1: